voelzmo/codex/vault-ca.md

-## Building with a Local Certificate Authority services
+## Building with Local Certificate Authority services

 We are going to build root and an intermediate certificate authority services using vault running on the bastion host.